 - Also, download the pdf version of the complaint for your record.

-Check your Complaint Status
+Check the Status of your Cybercrime Complaint

 After you have successfully filed a complaint, you need to follow the steps to track the latest status of your complaint.